annajurievna/anna-kidanova/Task 3/Task3_Test_Plan.md

 ### 1.2 Choosing tool for automation
 Postman was chosen as a tool to automate testing of API-playground for the following reasons:
 - I am already familiar with the tool
-- Postman is convinient for sreating test suits
+- Postman is convinient for creating test suits
 - Postman provides with test report

 ## 2. Testing strategy